 Every child is different and for some children there may be no obvious signs that they are at risk or have suffered significant harm.

-Significant harm is defined in Working Together to Safeguard (2023) as “suffering or being likely to suffer significant harm is the threshold for child protection enquiries and can take different forms, including sexual, physical or emotional abuse, neglect or domestic abuse (including controlling or coercive behaviour), exploitation by criminal gangs or organized crime groups, trafficking, online abuse, sexual exploitation, and the influences of extremism which could lead to radicalization."
+Significant harm is defined in Working Together to Safeguard Children (2023) as “suffering or being likely to suffer significant harm is the threshold for child protection enquiries and can take different forms, including sexual, physical or emotional abuse, neglect or domestic abuse (including controlling or coercive behaviour), exploitation by criminal gangs or organized crime groups, trafficking, online abuse, sexual exploitation, and the influences of extremism which could lead to radicalization."

 Foster carers are encouraged to talk to their supervising social worker about any behaviour that is of concern and to report any instance of suspected abuse as soon as possible in accordance with their fostering service child protection policy.
 Foster carers should also undertake child protection/safeguarding training with their fostering provider and keep this updated.